Friday, April 15, 2016

 “Tell me,” she said, feigning enthusiasm.

-Hans looked at her and made an effort to smile.
+Hans looked at her and tried to smile.
 “I am your grandson, and I know how you feel about this, But Germany isn’t the right place for me.
 Yes, Oma!
 It is not for me, not anymore.
 I shall go to Kamerun.
 I discussed this the other day with Mami and Herr Heinrich, and they were objective about it.”

 “What do you mean they are objective?”